kipVk/6_roger-skyline-1/README.md

 Edit the configuration file in /etc/ssh/sshd_config

--Uncomment Port 22, and write Port 5555
+- Uncomment Port 22, and write Port 5555
--Uncomment PermitRootLogin, change to No
+- Uncomment PermitRootLogin, change to No
--Uncomment PubKeyAuthentication yes
+- Uncomment PubKeyAuthentication yes

 Restart SSH to apply the changes